avine/formation-angular-base/doc/course/public/07_signals.md

 ## Signals - effect

-- Use the `effect` function to run "side-effect", whenever one or more signal values change
+- Use the `effect` function to run "side effect", whenever one or more signal values change

 - Re-evaluated only when the signals on which they depend change